 Now if you really want to understand the science of Polycarbonate lenses read on.
 Polycarbonate is a thermoplastic that actually starts as a solid.
 Originally pioneered in the early 1970’s for use in aerospace programs and visors.
 By the 1980’s it had found its way to the sports eyewear world thanks to it’s impact resistance and lightweight properties.

 When creating Plutonite lenses the material often starts as small pellets in solid form.
 Then the process of injection molding is started by melting the pellets under high heat and rapidly injecting them into a lens mold.
-Finally the lens mold is compress under high pressure and cooled, leaving you with perfect Polycarbonate or Plutonite lenses in minutes.
+Finally, the lens mold is compressed under high pressure and cooled, leaving you with perfect Polycarbonate or Plutonite lenses in minutes.

 If you’re looking for more information on Oakley Lenses or Prizm Lens Technology, be sure to check out those respective guides, or join our 35,000+ members on the #1 Oakley Community to talk more about everything Oakley!